Refinance Business Loans: What You Need to Know

 Frequently asked questions

-Ultimately, waiting until your company is in tip-top shape is wise before approaching a refinance lender.
+Ultimately, waiting until your company’s financial standing has improved is wise before approaching a refinance lender.
 Be sure to check your personal credit score and your business credit score in advance to help access the most competitive rates.

-If you meet the requirements, you can refinance an SBA 7(a) loan with an SBA 504 loan at up to 90% of the loan value and up to $500,000 in cash-out refinance.
-You can also consider refinancing current business debt into an SBA 7(a) loan, or a commercial loan refinance with the SBA 504 Debt Refinancing Program.
-However, refinancing an SBA loan into a conventional one doesn’t seem common.
+If you meet the requirements, you can refinance an SBA 7(a) loan with an SBA 504 loan.
+You can also consider refinancing current business debt into an SBA 7(a) loan or a commercial loan refinance with the SBA 504 Debt Refinancing Program.

 If your credentials aren’t up to par, spend time boosting your credit score, improving your debt-to-income (DTI) ratio and increasing your business’s annual revenue.
 These factors can help you receive the best rate when applying for a new business loan.
 Alternatively, you can consider a startup business loan or bad credit business loan to access the funds you need to expand your business to new levels.